tanaka-mambinge/grokking_ai/README.md

 # Grokking Ai

-Algorithm implements from the book "Grokking Ai".
+Algorithm implementations from the book "Grokking Ai".

 Each algorithm can be found in a separate branch.